 Attractive Natural and Cultural Experiences

 Vietnam has several UNESCO World Heritage Sites such as Central Sector of the Imperial Citadel of Thang Long – Hanoi, Citadel of the Ho Dynasty, Complex of Hue Monuments, as well as natural sites such as Ha Long Bay.
-There are many wonderful culture and history heritage sites to enrich your expat experience in Vietnam.
-You can start a day by visiting the ancient civilizations in Hoi An, enjoy a leisurely bike ride through the region, and explore the night market and try local delicacies.
+There are many beautiful cultural and historical heritage sites to enrich your expat experience in Vietnam.
+You can start a day by visiting the ancient civilizations in Hoi An, enjoy a leisurely bike ride through the region, and explore the night market to try local delicacies.

 Lower Cost of Living

 According to Numbeo, the cost of living in Vietnam is about 43% lower than in Canada.
-For US expats, the country is a great place to return as a three course meal for 2 people at a mid-range restaurant would cost $17.61 USD.
-A bottle of imported beer costs $1.32 USD.
+A three-course meal for two people at a mid-range restaurant would cost $17.61.
+A bottle of imported beer costs $1.32.
 Groceries are generally much less expensive than those in North America.
-Though prices range among different cities, the average rent fee in Vietnam is almost 50% cheaper than in North America, according to Numbeo.
-For expatriates coming from a Western country, they will be pleased to discover that the cost of living in Vietnam is a great value.
+Though prices vary amongst different cities, the average rent fee in Vietnam is almost 50% cheaper than in North America, according to Numbeo.
+For expatriates coming from a Western country, they will be pleased to discover that the cost of living in Vietnam of great value.

 Friendly Expat Community in Vietnam

-There are many expatriates working and living in Vietnam.
-You can either reside in a typical expat neighbourhood or choose to fully immerse yourself in Vietnamese culture.
+Many expatriates are working and living in Vietnam.
+You can either reside in a typical expat neighborhood or choose to immerse yourself in Vietnamese culture.
 For expatriates relocating with family and children, there are great areas that will cater to your requirements along with some excellent foreign schools.
-It would be a great idea to connect and become friends with the expats community and join a sport team.
+It would be a great idea to connect and become friends with the expat community and to join a local sports team.

 Teaching English in Vietnam

 Education is very important in Vietnamese culture and expats can find many ESL teaching opportunities in Vietnam.
 The government of Vietnam implemented a National Foreign languages Project, aiming for most of Vietnam’s students to be using English confidently for work and study by 2020.
-There are numerous international schools, state owned universities, private owned education institutions, language centres.
+There are numerous international schools, state-owned universities, privately owned education institutions, and language centers.
 Many of these schools are looking for hiring the qualified ESL teachers who come from overseas.

-Like many other countries in Asia, everywhere you go, local residents in Vietnam are friendly to foreign visitors.
-The overall culture and tradition in Vietnam is easy-going and hospitable.
+Like many other countries in Asia, everywhere you go, residents in Vietnam are friendly to foreign visitors.
+The Vietnamese culture is easy-going and hospitable.
 Most expats will find that the traditional culture and hospitality are quite welcoming.

 The Vietnamese diet is quite attractive to expats living there and is also quite varied.
-Often, food there will include influences from the Chinese and Indian, and the French cuisine.
-Common Vietnamese dishes include fish sauce, lemongrass, fresh herbs (basil leaves), shrimp paste and mint.
+Often, food will include influences from Chinese and Indian and French cuisine.
+Everyday Vietnamese dishes include fish sauce, lemongrass, fresh herbs, shrimp paste, and mint.
 Traditional Vietnamese cooking is mostly using fresh ingredients, such as the use of fresh lime instead of vinegar.
-One of the most classic Vietnamese dish is the well-known pho.
+One of the most classic Vietnamese dishes is the well-known pho.
 It is a rice noodle soup with either beef or chicken, served with Vietnamese lime, bean sprouts, mint and fresh chilies.
-Expats living and working in Vietnam will have the chance to try different traditional Vietnamese cuisine.

 Convenient Travel from Vietnam